h4ckitt/Schedule/README.md

 # ToDo
-A Schedule App Built For Students To Keep Track Of Tests Or Exams
+A Schedule App Built For Students To Keep Track Of Tests, Assignments Or Exams

 ## Getting Started
 Clone The Repository With